carpentries-incubator/pymarc_basics/_episodes/02-MARC Basics.md

 > ## Using the MARC standard to "read" a field - indicators
 >
-> What do the indicators tell us about the 245 field?
+> What do the two indicators tell us about the 245 field?
 >
 > {: .source}
 >